ARM-software/armnn/src/backends/README.md

 Only alphanumeric characters are allowed for both the `<vendor>` and the `<name>` fields, namely lowercase and/or uppercase characters, and/or numerical digits (see the table below for examples).
-Only dots and numbers are allow for the optional `<version>` field.
+Only dots and numbers are allowed for the optional `<version>` field.

 Symlinks to other files are allowed to support the standard linux shared object versioning: